-Courtney de Groof is an Associate in Lozano Smith's Sacramento office.
-She assists her public agency clients with issues related to labor and employment.
+Courtney de Groof is Senior Counsel in Lozano Smith's Sacramento office.
+She assists her public agency clients with issues related to labor and employment, litigation, and charter schools.

 Ms. de Groof advises school districts, community colleges, and county offices of education in a wide variety of labor and employment matters, including employee discipline and terminations, employee leaves, and internal complaints and investigations.
 Ms. de Groof also regularly responds to administrative charges filed with the Department of Fair Employment and Housing and Equal Employment Opportunity Commission.

 Ms. de Groof also supports and advises school districts and county offices of education regarding all aspects of the Charter Schools Act, including charter school oversight, petition review, renewals, and revocation.

 Prior to joining Lozano Smith, Ms. de Groof defended public employers in various litigation matters, including claims of workplace harassment, discrimination, retaliation, and wage and hour violations.
 She also successfully defended a public entity against claims brought under Section 1983 of the United States Constitution.

 - U.S. District Court for the Eastern District of California